borea17/efficient_rl/README.md

 size="4">max</font></sub>) are more sample-efficient than model-free algorithms (e.g., <i>Q-learning</i>).
-One of the main reasons may be that model-based learning tackles the exploration-exploitation dilemma in a smarter way by using the accumulated experience to bui ld an approximate model of the environment.
+One of the main reasons may be that model-based learning tackles the exploration-exploitation dilemma in a smarter way by using the accumulated experience to build an approximate model of the environment.
 Furthermore, it has been shown that rich state representations such as in a *factored MDP* can make model-based learning even more sample-efficient. *Factored MDP*s